cadebrown/old.cade.site/_drafts/2021-10-04-Adding-Extra-Information-To-Hashes.md

 ### What's the added cost to string creation

-This is the only thing that I don't have a good accessment on the performance.
+This is the only thing that i don't have a good accessment on the performance.
 When talking about dense, linear strings (as opposed to twines) string creation is inherently O(N) because we need to know how many Unicode characters there are and bytes, and to compute the hash. so, the loop to compute the hash would also need to track whether it was ASCII-only, or ASCII-identifier only, or ASCII-unescaped only, and perform a few bitwise operations to mask the values into a single 32/64 bit integer

-if we assume the average string is used more than once (which is a fair assumption), we would start to break even at 1 or 2 uses of the string. but even then, it's not a large deficit. but, when a single string is printed often, or used in a dictionary, the savings may be 10-100x in CPU-cycles. therefore, I think it is a worthy feature to investigate and adopt it experimentally until a stable interface is developed... stay tuned, I'll update this article whenever I perfom specific comparisons
+if we assume the average string is used more than once (which is a fair assumption), we would start to break even at 1 or 2 uses of the string. but even then, it's not a large deficit. but, when a single string is printed often, or used in a dictionary, the savings may be 10-100x in CPU-cycles. therefore, i think it is a worthy feature to investigate and adopt it experimentally until a stable interface is developed... stay tuned, i'll update this article whenever i perfom specific comparisons